Fokker-Planck entropic force interpretation of galactic rotation curves: Galactic rotation curves

 \section{Galactic rotation curves}

-The aforementioned discrepancies in the rotation of galactic material derives from the expected notion that the centripetal pull $F_C$ corresponds only to the gravitational force $F_G$, i.e., $F_C = F_G$, leading to the following equation:
+The aforementioned discrepancies in the rotation of galactic material derive from the expected notion that the centripetal pull $F_C$ corresponds only to the gravitational force $F_G$, i.~e., $F_C = F_G$, leading to the following equation:

-that attempts (yet fails) to describe observed galactic rotation curves, i.e. the tangential speed of matter around the center of the galaxy as a function of the galactic radius $r$.
-Observations of the distribution of baryonic matter yield a gravitational potential $\Phi(r)\sim 1/r^2$ for large radii.
+which attempts (yet fails) to describe observed galactic rotation curves, i.e., the tangential speed of matter around the center of the galaxy as a function of the galactic radius $r$.
+Observations of the distribution of baryonic matter yield a gravitational potential $\Phi(r)\sim 1/r$ for large radii.
 However, measurements of rotation curves show that, at large radii, the decay of the angular speed is not as steep as predicted by eq. (\ref{NewtForBal}) from the presence of baryonic matter only.

-In the dark matter scenario, for instance, a halo of weakly interacting matter is added to each galaxy mass distribution.
-This modifies the expected rotation curve by adding an extra term in the potential $\Phi$ in (\ref{NewtForBal}).
-While different dark matter potentials have been explored \citep{baudis2016dark}, the one suggested by Navarro, Frenk and White (NFW) is one of the most commonly used \citep{Navarro:1995iw}.
-This mass profile yields the force:
+In the dark matter scenario, for instance, the discrepancy is addressed by postulating a halo of weakly interacting matter surrounding the galaxy.
+This modifies the potential $\Phi$ in eq.~(\ref{NewtForBal}) and, consequently, the rotation curve.
+While different dark matter potentials have been explored \citep{baudis2016dark}, the profile suggested by Navarro, Frenk, and White (NFW) is one of the most commonly used \citep{Navarro:1995iw}.
+It provides a fit for halos across a broad range of scales, from dwarf galaxies to galaxy clusters, and is consistent with the hierarchical structure formation predicted by the concordance model \citep{Cole1996,Subramanian2000}.
+However, the NFW profile suffers from the cusp problem, where the central density diverges, and, being derived from $N$-body simulations, it does not naturally incorporate baryonic feedback.
+The gravitational force from an NFW halo can be written as